fiufit-taller2-grupo5/user-service/README.md

 To build the image that will be used in the deployment, check you have th correct k8s okteto credentials and execute:

-1. `okteto build -t okteto.dev/user-service:latest --namespace prod-szwtomas`
+1. `okteto build -t okteto.dev/user-service:latest --namespace prod2-szwtomas`
-2. `okteto deploy --namespace prod-szwtomas`
+2. `okteto deploy --namespace prod2-szwtomas`

 ## Endpoints: